 If the child swallowed more than one mouthful, is having symptoms, or if you are not positive of the exact substance or amount swallowed, call the Poison Center Hotline immediately at 800-222-1222.
 The call is free and confidential.

-Nicotine replacement, smoking cessation products, including nicotine gum, patch and lozenge
+Tobacco replacement or smoking cessation products, including nicotine gum, patches, lozenges and pouches

 Vomiting, sweating, drowsiness/tiredness, shaking, confusion, seizures, death

 If your child has ingested or has sucked on a nicotine gum, patch or lozenge, call IPC at 1-800-222-1222 immediately for advice.specific to your situation.